bmjoshi/FAIR-UMN/README.md

    `cd XXX/FAIR-UMN`  (*Note*: `XXX` here indicates the upper directory of `FAIR-UMN`.
 For example, if you clone `FAIR-UMN` under `/home/Download`, then you should replace `XXX` with `/home/Download`.)

-3. Deactivate conda base environment first you are in (otherwise, go to step 4 direclty):
+3. Deactivate conda base environment first you are in (otherwise, go to step 4 direclty) (We use [Anaconda3](https://www.anaconda.com/products/individual-d)):

    `conda deactivate`